 "The online safety lessons in class help me to stay safe online.
-I know if I have any worries, to tell an adult" - Alice (year 5)
+I know if I have any worries, to tell an adult at home or in school." - Alice (year 6)

-"Computing is a great lesson for children that don't have much coding experience.
-They get to learn from other confident children" - Ethan (year 5)
+"Computing is a great lesson, I love coding!
+For children that don't have much coding experience, they get to learn new things from other confident children." - Ethan (year 6)

 This exciting club is for both boys and girls in years 5/6, the club welcomes experienced coders as well as beginners!
 Using a program called Scratch, the children are able to work on various coding projects which engages their imaginations, communication skills and creativity.
 So far the children have been programming both basic racing games as well as quite complex games such as: Where's Wally? and Flappy Bird.
 The children have been learning to design their own algorithms as well as debugging their programs to solve technical problems and coding errors.